 Budget: The overall budget is $8,000 with $5,000 going to ad spend, $1,500 to design, and $1,500 to copywriting.

-Putting a timeline for your work in place early on will keep you and your team on track.
+Establishing a timeline for your work early on will keep you and your team on track.
 Decide on a start date and end date, and then fill in as many important dates as you can in between.
-Establishing deadlines from the beginning gives all stakeholders an idea of how long their part of the project will take.
-They can plan accordingly and let you know of any conflicts..
-Be as specific as you can with dates and deadlines, knowing that adjustments may need to be made as the project progresses.
+Knowing the project deadlines from the beginning gives all stakeholders an idea of how long their part of the project will take.
+They can plan accordingly and let you know of any conflicts.
+Be as specific as you can with dates and deadlines, and keep in mind that adjustments may need to be made as the project progresses.

 Identifying how your media assets will actually get to your audience is a part of your creative brief that can’t be skipped.
 All the hard work you put into every other step of your creative process culminates with an effective distribution strategy.
 In other words, how will you communicate your message?
 Social media, email, blog posts, and paid advertisements are just a few ways to distribute your media.